qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 title: Recruiting for Postgraduate Positions @ Information Hub, HKUST(GZ)
 permalink: /recruitment/
 ---
-From October 2025, I will join <a href="https://www.hkust-gz.edu.cn/">HKUST(GZ)</a> with affiliations @ <a href="https://cma.hkust-gz.edu.cn/"> Thrust of Computational Media and Arts (CMA)</a> and <a href="https://iott.hkust-gz.edu.cn/"> Thrust of Internet of Things (IoT)</a> of the <a href="https://infh.hkust-gz.edu.cn/">Information Hub</a>.
+From October 2025, I will join <a href="https://www.hkust-gz.edu.cn/">HKUST(GZ)</a> as a Tenure-Track Assistant Professor affiliated with <a href="https://cma.hkust-gz.edu.cn/"> Thrust of Computational Media and Arts (CMA)</a> and <a href="https://iott.hkust-gz.edu.cn/"> Thrust of Internet of Things (IoT)</a> of the <a href="https://infh.hkust-gz.edu.cn/">Information Hub</a>.
 I have multiple open PhD positions along with Research Assistant and Postdoc opportunities for applicants at varying stages of study.
 I am also looking to advise MPhil research projects on topics related to the ones listed below.

 For detailed information on entry requirements, admission timeline, studenship, tuition fee, and else, please refer to official resources <a href="https://fytgs.hkust-gz.edu.cn/admissions/before-submitting-an-application">HERE</a>.

 # Supervision and Research Environment

+![alt text](assets/images/recruitment/gemini.jpg)
+*Aarhus-Lancaster GEMINI team meetup on gaze-based XR interaction  (June 2025)*

 I am someone who have been very lucky to have received great mentorship from my PhD and Postdoc supervisors, and I am excited to pass it along to future generations of students who are driven by their curiosity to understand and make better interactive technologies.
 I had the pleasure of co-supervising many PhD and Master projects with academics in Europe and in Australia.
 As a supervisor, I take an adaptive approach to cater for each student's diverse backgrounds and skillsets, while fostering an environment that maximises their empowerment and growth.

-![alt text](assets/images/recruitment/gemini.jpg)
+![alt text](assets/images/recruitment/facility.png)
 *Aarhus-Lancaster GEMINI team meetup on gaze-based XR interaction  (June 2025)*

 Hong Kong University of Science and Technology (HKUST) was ranked 44th by QS World University Rankings 2026, and 28th in Computer Science by Times Higher Education World University Rankings 2025.
 At Information Hub, you'll be in a vibrant PhD community, thriving on interdisciplinary collaboration and innovation.
 Our <a href="https://youtu.be/EbzmQCtSNFU?si=6yz_qI4kRpYR1bV5">state-of-the-art facilities</a> and supportive academic network provide an fantastic environment to pursue your research passions and make a meaningful impact in the field of HCI.

-![alt text](assets/images/recruitment/facility.png)
-*Aarhus-Lancaster GEMINI team meetup on gaze-based XR interaction  (June 2025)*

-If you are interested, please reach out to me at qiushizhou [at] outlook.com.
-I look forward to hearing from you.
-Please include:
+If you are interested, please reach out to me at qiushizhou [at] outlook.com and include:

-- Your CV (long form),
+- Your CV
-- your publications or latest thesis,
+- your publications or latest thesis
-- your transcripts / grades from your current or most recent degree, and
+- your transcripts from your current or most recent degree
-- a short description of how your prior experience matches my area of research (max.
-200 words),
+- a short description of how your skillset/experience matches my research interests
-- an idea of your research direction (max.
-200 words).
+- a short description of your proposed research topic

 ### More information